Blog/Comparison

 The Subscription Question

 This is the part many people discover after buying the ring.
 Oura's $5.99/month (or $69.99/year) subscription is required for nearly everything that makes the ring useful.
 Without it, you get basic steps, calories burned, and total sleep time.
 That's it.
-No Readiness Score, no HRV trends, no sleep staging, no detailed insights.
+No daily score, no HRV trends, no sleep staging, no detailed insights.
 The free tier is essentially a pedometer on your finger.

 Over two years with a base-model ring, you're looking at $349 + $140 in subscription fees = roughly $489.
 With the Rose Gold ring, that jumps to $639.

 Incredible is free.
 No subscription, no account creation, no ads.
 There's a voluntary tip jar.
 That's it.
-Every feature -- readiness score, strength training, all six vitals, fitness score, historical trends -- is available from day one.
+Every feature -- daily training context, strength training, all six vitals, Fitness, and historical trends -- is available from day one.

 Vitals Dashboard